 While I’ll eat whatever, I can recognize that not all ice creams are of the same quality.
 Dreyer’s isn’t in the same league as Salt & Straw.
 The two brands are barely even playing the same sport.
 The gap between Dreyer’s and Salt & Straw is more pronounced than that between a burger at McDonald’s and one at In-N-Out.

 When it comes to value for money, I’d argue that Salt & Straw is far superior to Gibson Girl.
 Salt & Straw is pretty close to ‘market price’ for similar artisan ice cream in the Los Angeles area.
 Whether it be McConnell’s Fine Ice Creams (my personal favorite) or Jeni’s Splendid Ice Creams, these scoop shops are not cheap in the ‘real world’ either.
-By contrast, you can pick up an entire half gallon of Dreyer’s for less than the cost of a double scoop at Disneyland.
+By contrast, you can pick up an entire half gallon of Dreyer’s for less than the cost of a double scoop at Disneyland or Walt Disney World.

-Do you agree or disagree with our assessment of the Downtown Disney’s Salt & Straw?
+Do you agree or disagree with our assessment of the Salt & Straw at Walt Disney World or Disneyland?
 Any questions?
 Hearing feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts or questions below in the comments!